 How to check Office 365 service health

-You can view the health of Office 365, Yammer, Microsoft Dynamics CRM, and Microsoft Intune cloud services on the Office 365 Service health page in the Microsoft 365 admin center.
+You can view the health of your Microsoft services, including Office on the web, Yammer, Microsoft Dynamics CRM, and Microsoft Intune cloud services, on the Office 365 Service health page in the admin center.
 If you are experiencing problems with a cloud service, you can check the service health to determine whether this is a known issue with a resolution in progress before you call support or spend time troubleshooting.

 If you are unable to sign in to the service portal, you can use the service status page to check for known issues preventing you from logging into your tenant.